 This is the perfect tool for those who have resisted the contouring trend until now.
 The single chubby wields cream contour and highlighter, is easily blended with fingers, and is an affordable way to see if contouring is right for you.

-Facestudio Master Contour V-Shape Duo Stick, $10, available at
+Facestudio Master Contour V-Shape Duo Stick,

 This contouring and highlighting duo has a handy face chart that details exactly where to dust each powder.
 Plus, the contouring shade is sheer and buildable, meaning it's nearly impossible to go overboard.